oxedions/banquise/README.md

 Banquise will setup all needed tools, including a job scheduler (slurm).

-Cluster maintenance is easy: all configuration files (server/client) are dynamic and are automatically generated/regenerated on the fly if configuration has changed, and impacted services are automatically restarted.
-It is also possible to check cluster consistency using the same method.

-Banquise is using as less as possible packages to reduce attack surface.
-SELinux is kept activated and enforced on all hosts.

-All needed softwares/tools are provided from Banquise repository.

 Banquise can be installed on all type of hardware, including VM for experimenting.

 ## 1.2 What is Banquise capable of

 Banquise can deploy a full cluster, based on Rhel/CentOS linux distribution.
-Futur Banquise versions should be also compatible with Debian and Sles based linux.
+Future Banquise versions should be also compatible with Debian and Sles based linux.

 Banquise is based on Salt Stack, a deployment tool, like Ansible or Puppet.